xstefank/pv260-sta-performance/task3.md

 1. He thought that I was familiar with code reviews
 1. He assigned the code review by a mistake
 1. I was supposed to pass the code review course, but the management forgot
-1. The rules are stated in a company documentation page

 ### Possible solutions
 1. Talk to the team leader, see if this is the regular drill and if he can tell how to do code reviews